ziqun-liu/LC-Solutions-ZiqunLiu/LC146LRUCache/LRUCacheInterviewQuestions.md

 ## Basic Understanding
 1. **What is an LRU Cache?**
    - Explain the concept of Least Recently Used (LRU) and how it helps manage a fixed-size cache.
-   An LRU Cache, or Least Recently Used Cache, is a data structure used to store a fixed number of items, where the least recently used item is removed when the cache reaches its capacity and a new item needs to be added.
+   - Answer: An LRU Cache, or Least Recently Used Cache, is a data structure used to store a fixed number of items, where the least recently used item is removed when the cache reaches its capacity and a new item needs to be added.

 2. **Why do we use an LRU Cache?**
    - Discuss use cases like memory management, page replacement algorithms, or database caching.